zakariyams/Tower-Defence-Game_forked/README.md

 We will also have a group working on the normal maps that we will play on later.
 This will Be making smooth walking for the enemies aswell as creating and building the actual playable map.

 ## Language
-We will be writing out game in C# and the visuals will be done using the Unity game engine.
+We will be writing the game in C#

 ## Build system
-We will be using the .Net framework.
+We will be using Unity game engine.

 # How to Build